Melbourne Arts Precinct Corporation (MAP Co)

 The Melbourne Arts Precinct is being transformed into one of the great creative and cultural destinations in the world thanks to a bold, city-shaping Victorian Government vision.

-Development Victoria is delighted to now commence delivery of Australia’s largest cultural infrastructure project, following the Victorian Government’s $1.46 billion commitment to the project in the 2020-21 State Budget.
+Development Victoria is delighted to be delivering Australia’s largest cultural infrastructure project, following the Victorian Government’s $1.7 billion investment.

 It’s home to the most visited art gallery and busiest performing arts centre in the country, the best arts education and training institutions, iconic architecture, galleries, theatres, music venues, studios, creative co-working spaces and more.

-Australia’s largest cultural infrastructure project, the Melbourne Arts Precinct Transformation will be delivered in two phases:
+Australia’s largest cultural infrastructure project, the Melbourne Arts Precinct Transformation will deliver:

-- a unique new 18,000 square metre immersive public garden in the heart of the precinct, including space for outdoor art and performances
+- a unique new 18,000 square metre public open space in the heart of the precinct, including space for outdoor art and performances

 - new connections and improved access into and through the precinct

-- underground shared services infrastructure that will ensure the seamless and sustainable operations of the precinct and its venues, as well as foundational works for Phase Two.
+- underground shared services infrastructure that will ensure the seamless and sustainable operations of the precinct and its venues.

 The Melbourne Arts Precinct is located in the central Melbourne suburb of Southbank in Victoria.